 - for any space that’s difficult to cool

-For smaller and non-challenging environments our recommendation is the LG LP1017WSR.
-At 6,500 BTUs of seasonally adjusted cooling capacity (SACC) it provides the best compromise between SACC and price among sub 14,000 BTU models currently on the market.
+For smaller and non-challenging environments our recommendation is the Whynter ARC-102CS.
+At 7,000 BTUs of seasonally adjusted cooling capacity (SACC) it provides the best compromise between SACC and price among sub 14,000 BTU models currently on the market.

 Due to their inherent inefficiencies we’ve established that higher BTU – higher SACC BTU – portable air conditioners are really your only option unless the room you're trying to cool is especially small and not difficult to cool.

 All portable AC units are heavy appliances.
 The average weight for an 8,000 BTU unit is about 55 lb.
 That’s very heavy.